 - Educate your relatives, friends, coworkers, neighbors and church congregants.
 Share with them what you learn.
 Stand up for LGBTQ folks during arguments or discussions.
 Don’t let homophobic jokes or comments go uncorrected.
 This is probably the most important item on this list — reaching the people we can’t.

 - Find out if your child’s school has a GSA.
 If not, find out how you can help get a Gay Straight Alliance started.

 - Are there gender-neutral restrooms in your child’s school?
 Dress code policies that don’t allow for a range of gender expressions?
 Find out how to help make these happen.

-Pride & community
+Pride ally & community

 - Don’t assume anyone’s sexual orientation, gender identity, pronouns, familial role or parental name.
-Listen, be open, ask before jumping to conclusions.
+Listen, be open, and ask before jumping to conclusions.

 - If you feel uncomfortable about anything on this list, take some time to examine why.
 Own up to your prejudices and learned phobias and commit to doing better.
-There’s always more to learn, always room to grow!
+There’s always more to learn, and always room to grow!

 ABOUT THE AUTHOR

 Brent Almond is a writer and designer who combines parenting, pop culture and politics on his blog, Designer Daddy He has been honored by BlogHer’s “Voices of the Year” and is a two-time Mom 2.0 Summit Iris Award winner.
 Other passions include advocating for LGBTQ families and doodling superheroes for his son’s lunches.